TrawsCambria

 TrawsCambria was a network of medium and long-distance express bus routes in Wales sponsored by the Welsh Government.

 Since 2012 services have been provided by the updated TrawsCymru network.

 History

 Coach Network

 TrawsCambria started in 1979 as the branded experimental coach service route 700 Cardiff to Bangor via Brecon, Builth Wells, Llandrindod Wells, Newtown, Machynlleth, Dolgellau, Porthmadog and Caernarfon.

 The initial trial summer service operated Fridays to Mondays only with one coach in each direction on the 230-mile route, with walk-on fares.
 By August duplicate and triplicate operations occurred which resulted in the Welsh Office approving the continuation of the service through the winter.

-The following spring saw the 700 service run daily, joined by:
+The following spring saw the 700 route run daily, joined by 2 extra routes: